Disneyland Paris reopens with new Covid-19 measures

 Vistors to the Paris park should expect to wear a mask, and to be greeted by mask-wearing staff, alongside a slew of other measures.

-Cast members, the term used for staff who dress as Disney characters, have received additional training on the new measures, says Disneyland.
+Cast members, the term used for Disney employees, have received additional training on the new measures, says Disneyland.

 The park visitor capacity has also been reduced, so guests must buy tickets in advance.
 Reduced capacity will also be enforced in restaurants, lines for rides and all other locations across the park.
 Buffet restaurants have been transformed into all-you-can-eat table service.